cloud-gov/cg-site/content/docs/ops/runbook/rotating-secrets.md

 ### Downloading all pipelines and cg-common resources

-The following command will create an audit file name `all-secrets-list.txt` and individual `*.pipeline.yml` files for each pipeline it finds a `cg-common` resource for.
+The following commands will create an audit file name `all-secrets-list.txt` and individual `*.pipeline.yml` files for each pipeline it finds a `cg-common` resource for.
 Use this file to build and track your progress on passphrase rotation.
-Replace the `--target fr` with the correct name for your Concourse target.
+Replace the `--target fr` with the correct name for your Concourse target (e.g. `fly targets`).

 ```sh
 for pipeline in $( fly --target fr pipelines |  grep -vE 'yes.+no' |  grep -Eo '^[a-z0-9\-]+' )